-KSE’s plan For Ukraine to fight back against Russia’s weaponisation of gas
+KSE’s plan for Ukraine to fight back against Russia’s weaponisation of gas

 “Russia lost its status as a leading gas supplier to Europe.
 Its share of total EU imports declined to just 8% in the early months of 2023.
 At the same time, European gas storage is at a record high, and prices have fallen sharply since their peak in the third quarter of last year.
 However, 2022’s high-energy prices caused welfare losses for consumers.
 Therefore, sanctions are necessary to prevent similar behaviour from anybody else in the future,” Dodonov adds.

 These measures would reduce Russia's export earnings by $8bn over the next year, according to KSE, helping to constrain its invasion of Ukraine.
-At the same time they would maintain a useful supplementary revenue stream for the government in Kyiv.
+At the same time, they would maintain a useful supplementary revenue stream for the government in Kyiv.

 This plan shifts the balance of power from Europe being dependent on Russian gas to Russia being dependent on Ukraine for access to the European market, KSE argues.
 It also paves the way to impose a levy on Russian gas flows to finance Ukraine's reconstruction as the price of future Russian access to the European market.